exakat/php-dictionary/dictionary.rst

 Related : :ref:`real <real>`

 .. _fluent-interface:
+.. _fluent:

 Fluent Interface
 ----------------

- a fluent interface is an object-oriented API whose design relies extensively on method chaining.
+A fluent interface is an object-oriented API whose design relies extensively on method chaining.

+A fluent interface is not related to an interface : it may be implemented without them.

 .. code-block:: php